vando026/ahri/README.md

 You need only to run the `readHIVData` function once, which will save an .Rda dataset to the same folder with your default .dta datasets.
 (However, if you download an updated `RD05-99 ACDIS HIV All.dta` to the default folder, then you will need to run `readHIVData` again.)
-The file path of the .Rda file is:
+The .Rda file path is:

 ``` r
 getFiles()$hiv_rda